Bleaching Wet Hair – Pros, Precautions, Tips

 Pro Tips For Taking Care Of Bleached Hair

 Once you have bleached your hair, a gentle routine for your strained tresses is a must.
-Here are some tips to ensure good hair health after the bleaching process.
+Here are some tips that will help you look after your bleached hair.

 • Use a hair toner to prevent your bleached hair from looking brassy.